Ahmad Zakiyuddin Abdul Rahman

-Dato' Ir.
-Ahmad Zakiyuddin bin Abdul Rahman (born 1959) is a Malaysian politician who has served as the Deputy Chief Minister of Penang I and Member of the Penang State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Chief Minister Chow Kon Yeow and Member of the Penang State Legislative Assembly (MLA) for Pinang Tunggal since May 2018.
-He has also served as Deputy President of the Penang Islamic Religious Council since 2018.
-He is a member of the People's Justice Party (PKR), a component party of the state ruling but federal opposition PH and formerly PR coalitions.
+Ahmad Zakiyuddin bin Abdul Rahman (born 8 December 1958) is a Malaysian politician and engineer who served as the Deputy Chief Minister of Penang I and Member of the Penang State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under Chief Minister Chow Kon Yeow and Member of the Penang State Legislative Assembly (MLA) for Pinang Tunggal from May 2018 to August 2023.
+He has served as Chairman of the Penang Islamic Religious Council (MAINPP) since January 2021.
+He also served as the Deputy Chairman of MAINPP from January 2018 to his promotion to the chairmanship in January 2021.
+He is a member of the People's Justice Party (PKR), a component party of the PH and formerly PR coalitions.

 Prior to his political career, Ahmad Zakiyuddin had been an engineer by profession; he is a registered member of the Board of Engineers Malaysia as a professional civil engineer with a practising certificate.

 Education

 Ahmad Zakiyuddin received his secondary education at SMS Sultan Mohamad Jiwa in the town of Sungai Petani in Kedah.
 He then furthered his studies at the University of Salford, where he completed his A-Levels and pursued a tertiary course in civil engineering.